 She was re-elected in 2018, running unopposed.

 Assemblywoman Rubio has worked tirelessly to give her constituents a voice in the Capitol, placing advocacy for children, women, families, students, and immigrants at the forefront of her work.
 Since her election in 2016, Blanca has authored bills that support victims of domestic violence, create opportunities for children within the foster care system, ensure our youngest students are given proper support to succeed in school, and support for immigrant communities.

-Through her work as Chairwoman of the Human Services Committee and Select Committee on Domestic Violence, Assemblywoman Rubio has raised awareness of women’s rights by authoring resolutions that declare August Breast Feeding Awareness Month and October Domestic Violence Awareness Month.
+Through her work in the California Legislature, Assemblywoman Rubio has raised awareness of women’s rights by authoring resolutions that declare August Breast Feeding Awareness Month and October Domestic Violence Awareness Month.
 One of her greatest honors was to have all six of her bills that made the Governor’s desk signed in her first year of the Assembly.

 The Assemblywoman also obtained more than $70 million for San Gabriel Valley projects that will improve roads as well as parks.
 This included $33.7 million for a pavement preservation project to add and upgrade lanes, guardrail and improve roads on the 605 freeway from the 10 to 210 freeways; $2.8 million to resurface parts of the 605 between El Monte and West Covina; and $2.9 million for a bridge project on Peck Road.

 Among her other committee assignments, the Assemblywoman also voted as Chair of the San Gabriel Valley Caucus.